Listening to your symptoms and discussing your eye history and overall medical history

-- How many hours/day you watch television, drive (operate a motor vehicle), read (i.e. hand held devices, computers, documents, magazines, newspapers, books, etc.)
+- How many hours/day you watch television, drive (operate a motor vehicle), read (i.e. your cell phone and other handheld devices, computers, documents, magazines, newspapers, books, etc.)

 - Contact lens wear (hours/day, days/week, etc.)

-- Allergies (such as hay fever, pollen, dust, animals, etc.)
+- Environmental allergies (such as hay fever, pollen, dust, animals, etc.)

 - Medications (such as antihistamines, antidepressants, hormone replacement therapy, birth control pills, diuretics, blood pressure medications, etc.)

 - Medical Conditions (such as rosacea, diabetes, collagen vascular, rheumatologic and autoimmune conditions, etc.)